ErnWg/starter-hugo-academic-EW/content/authors/admin/_index.md

 Hello there!
 I am a first year PhD student at the IMT School of Advanced Studies Lucca, supervied by Professor Pietrini.
 Broadly speaking, I am interested in using computational modelling to investigate aberrant reward processing in antisocial individuals (I know, Mindhunter stuff).

+In my free time I enjoy playing badminton and bouldering, or lurking on Skyscanner for cheap flights.

 I am always happy to know more people and to share my experience as a graduate student in Italy!
 If you have any questions or would like to collaborate on anything, feel free to drop me an email :D

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.